-Older homes pose an even greater danger for fires and electrocution.
+Older homes pose an even greater danger for fires and electrocution, hence electrical safety becomes important.
 Today, our dependence on electricity is increasing, and we are expecting more out of our home’s electrical system.
 Unfortunately, our increased demands for energy can overburden an older home’s electrical system causing fires or electrocutions.
 Put into perspective: a majority of existing homes in Australia were built before the recent explosion in the use of computers, mobile phones, and other electronic devices.
 Many home electrical fires and electrocutions can be prevented by upgrading your home to more up-to-date electrical technologies and by recognising warning signs showing up in your older home.

 There are a number of issues that plague older homes.
 These include